Vectorized/Aris/README.md

 ]);
 ```

 Wow!
 Such syntax.
-Much highlighting.
+Much clean.

 Notice how the HTML is being expressed in an intermediate form with native JS objects and arrays.
 \(We call this intermediate form a HTML *context*\).